 Table 13.2 Unit Rent Standard By Component Activity Funding Requirement Frequency of Review Rent Reasonable The unit's gross rent must be rent reasonable.
 Units with gross rents that exceed rent reasonableness standards may not be leased with CoC funds.
 Leasing CoC Fair Market Rent As long as the unit's gross rent is rent reasonable, the gross rent may exceed FMR; however, the amount paid with CoC-leasing funds may not exceed the current published FMR.
 Therefore, if the gross rent exceeds FMR, CoC leasing funds may pay for a portion of the rent up to the FMR amount and the difference must be paid with other, non-CoC funds.
 Initially, Annually Maximum CoC-Leasing Payment The maximum amount of rent that can be paid for with CoC-leasing funds is the lower of the rent reasonableness standard and FMR.
 Rent Reasonable The unit's gross rent must be rent reasonable.
 Units with gross rents that exceed rent reasonableness standards may not be assisted with CoC-rental assistance funds.
 Rental Assistance СоС Fair Market Rent As long as the unit's gross rent is rent reasonable, the gross rent and the amount paid with CoC-rental assistance funds may exceed FMR.
 Initially, Annually Maximum CoC-Rental Assistance The maximum amount of rental assistance that can be paid for with CoC-funds is the rent reasonableness standard.
-I Rental I The unit's gross rent must be rent reasonable.
-Units with gross rents that exceed rent reasonableness standards may not be Initially, Annually
+Rental ESG The unit's prents that of Rent Reasonable The unit's gross rent must be rent reasonable.
+Units with gross rents that exceed rent reasonableness standards may not be assisted with ESG-rental assistance funds.
+Initially, Annually